UI-FASILKOM-OS/extra182/index.md

 ### Introduction
 Hello, welcome to this Extra182 page.

-In this website, you can find some tutorials regarding how to develop your own GitHub Pages
+In this website, you can find some tutorials regarding on how to develop your own GitHub Pages

 ### Establishing a GitHub Pages
 At first you need to create the basic GitHub Pages